aseprite/api/api/command/ReplaceColor.md

   `false` for automatic replacement without asking to the user for the change.
-When the dialog is displayed to the user, `app.command.ReplaceColor()` will return a `true` or `false` value indicating if the replacement was accepeted or cancelled respectively.
+When the dialog is displayed to the user, `app.command.ReplaceColor()` will return a `true` or `false` value indicating if the replacement was accepted or cancelled respectively.
 * `channels`: A combination of [FilterChannels](../filterchannels.md#filterchannels) with [bitwise OR (`|`) operator](https://www.lua.org/manual/5.3/manual.html#3.4.2).